petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-queries-and-filters.md

 ## Implementing Nested Queries

 To create queries for object fields, web content structure fields, or document metadata sets, you must query the field according to its nested structure using a [nested query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-nested-query.html).
-Inside the query, specify the path (e.g., `ddmFieldArray` for web content and document metadata sets, `nestedFieldArray` for objects) and create a boolean query with two clauses that use dot notation: one clause matches the field name, and the other matches the value (e.g., the user's keywords).
+Inside the query, specify the path (e.g., `ddmFieldArray` for web content and document metadata sets, `nestedFieldArray` for objects) and create a Boolean query with two clauses that use dot notation: one clause matches the field name, and the other matches the value (e.g., the user's keywords).

 ### Querying Web Content Structure Fields